 The Legal Redress Committee, chaired by Branch Executive Committee member and Lebanon native Lori Burrus, meets as circumstances require.
-If you think your civil rights have been violated — whether at the workplace, in school, in your housing situation, in receiving health care, or in any other sphere of life protected by civil rights laws — we invite you to fill out the form housed on the "Contact Us" page, linked from the main navigation menu of this website.
-Or, we invite you to email us, at naacp.leb.co.pa@gmail.com.
+If you have a complaint of discrimination, or if you believe that your civil rights have been violated — whether at the workplace, in school, in your housing situation, in receiving health care, or in any other sphere of life protected by civil rights laws — we invite you to fill out the form toward the bottom of this page, or email us, at naacp.leb.co.pa@gmail.com.

 Filing a complaint can be a challenging process.
-You should know from the start that we are not lawyers, that our Branch will not be settling cases, that complainants will have to do much of the work, and that we assume no liability for any complaints addressed to us.
+You should know from the start that we are not lawyers, we cannot offer legal advice, we will not be negotiating or settling cases, and we assume no liability for any complaints addressed to us.
 That said, we also want to make clear that we are working for social justice for all people regardless of skin color, gender, sexual orientation, faith community, language, nationality, or any other attribute.

 Complaints to our Branch must be in writing.
-The first step is to send us an email, or fill out the form on here on our website (under "Contact Us"), or write us a letter saying you want to file a complaint.
-The email or letter should include as much information as possible about the nature of the complaint.
+The first step is to email us (at naacp.leb.co.pa@gmail.com), or fill out the Legal Redress Complaint Form, below (which will go to our email address), or mail us a letter saying you want to file a complaint (Lebanon County NAACP, P.O.
+Box 74, Annville, PA, 17003).
+However you choose to contact us, you should include as much specific information as possible about the nature of your complaint: especially who, what, when, and where.

 STEP TWO.
 INVESTIGATE AND GET THE FACTS.

-The Legal Redress Committee will then investigate the complaint.
+The Legal Redress Committee will then be in touch with you about your complaint and, if warranted, undertake an investigation.
 The investigation will try to answer these questions:

 1. What really happened?
 Establish whether the facts alleged by the complainant did occur as they were presented.